miekg/20in20.london/md/ms.md

 to support them to take more control of their MS. Our information team produces practical, evidence based information so you can:

-* make choices that are right for you
+* Make choices that are right for you.
-* decide how best to deal with your health
+* Decide how best to deal with your health.
-* have better informed discussions with your health professionals.
+* Have better informed discussions with your health professionals.

 We are also the only charity to offer education to all MS Nurses and we are starting to fund MS Nurses.